phpDocumentor/phpDocumentor/docs/guides/templates.rst

 Location & Configuration
 ------------------------

-Templates can be located in the ``data/templates`` folder of phpDocumentor, or a custom location of your chosing.
+Templates can be located in the ``data/templates`` folder of phpDocumentor, or a custom location of your choosing.
 All templates have in common that they are governed by a special configuration file called ``template.xml``.

 template.xml